yrodro/in-60-seconds/PITCHME.md

 @snap[midpoint span-70]
 @ul[list-spaced-bullets]
 - **[LA]** is all about Distributivity
-- Numbers, vectors, and matrices are distributive, therefore studied in [LA]
+- Numbers, vectors, and matrices are distributive, which is why these are the objects studied in [LA]
 - Think of vectors as *directional instructions*
 - Think of matrices as blocks of numbers with meaning
 @ulend @snapend